ByteFoundryAU/awesome-bytefoundry/expanding-raid-using-arecacli.md

 <pre>rsf expand raid=1 drv=13</pre>
 Noting that `raid=1` refers to the raid set not the raid level!
 So where I have `raid=1` you should use the raid set number on your local machine that we found in Step 1, and similarly where i have `drv=13` you should use your disk number.
 If you run `rsf info` again, you will see that the *State* is now *Migrating*.
 This will take some time and you can see the progress as a percentage with `vsf info`.
 You can speed it along considerably by increasing the background task priority with `sys changept p=3`, remember to set that back to *1 (Low)* when you're done.

+It does take some time (days), but it can continue if you shut down the computer and you can continue to use the file-system while its expanding (albeit more slowly)

 ## Step 3
-Expand the volume set (more details here)
+Once the raid set migration has completed (this will take a long time) you can now expand the volume and add space to it.
+Run the following command and note the volume id and capacity.
+<pre>vsf info</pre>
+Assuming you had a capacity of 26000G and are adding a 2T disk (i.e 2000G), you would now modify the volume with the larger capacity as follows:
+<pre>vsf modify vol=1 capacity=28000</pre>
+This will take some time, but considerably less time than the raid expansion.

+Alternatively you could create a new volume - which would present to the OS as a second disk - using `vsf create...`

 ## Step 4
 Expand the partition and filesystem.
 This is specific to your operating system.
 I won't provide details here except to say that in FreeBSD one uses the `growfs` command, and if you formatted the drive raw rather than slicing/partitioning it (yes you can do that in FreeBSD) then there is no need to worry about enlarging the slice/partition.

-It does take some time (days), but it can continue if you shut down the computer and you can continue to use the file-system while its expanding (albeit more slowly)